FernandusJs/Data4/README.md

 6. Make sure this new created environment is selected as the interpreter for this project

 ### 4. Installing Apache Spark and Hadoop
-1. Download Apache Spark 3.4.0 (Feb 13 release): https://www.apache.org/dyn/closer.lua/spark/spark-3.4.0/spark-3.4.0-bin-hadoop3.tgz
+1. Download bigdatatools.zip from Canvas
 2. Unpack the downloaded file to a folder with your bigdata tools (ex. c:/bigdataTools).
 Unpacked directory later referred as SPARK DIRECTORY
 _ATTENTION: In windows: unpack it to a (sub)folder of your main drive.
 Do not install it in a user folder.
 This causes  problems_
-3. Perform these extra steps in Windows:
-   4. Download thet Hadoop winutils folder from Canvas
-   5. Unpack to the same (ex. c:/bigdataTools) directory (you should have a Spark and Hadoop directory now)
-6. Customize the environment directories in EnvironomentSetup.py file.
+3. Customize the environment directories in EnvironomentSetup.py file.
 See instructions in file.

 ### 5. Installing the required packages
 _If PyCharm asks to install required packages when opening the project, do so.
 If not, follow these steps:_